Climate and Ecosystem Change

 The climate crisis is here.
 It is impacting big cities and small communities in unprecedented and disproportionate ways.
 The crisis will continue unless we develop transdisciplinary solutions for climate change mitigation, adaptation, and resilience now.

-With Penn State’s excellence in climate change research as the backdrop, the two-day Penn State Climate Solutions Symposium will highlight innovations from numerous disciplines through dynamic workshops, keynote talks from leaders in the climate solutions space, and a poster session.
-The event will also feature opportunities for attendees to network with like-minded individuals who are seeking climate solutions as collaborators, funders, or implementers.
+With Penn State’s excellence in climate change research as the backdrop, the two-day Penn State Climate Solutions Symposium highlighted innovations from numerous disciplines through dynamic workshops, keynote talks from leaders in the climate solutions space, and a poster session.
+The event also featured opportunities for attendees to network with like-minded individuals who are seeking climate solutions as collaborators, funders, or implementers.